10 best badminton racquets in india featured image swag swami article

 Budget: Under 500

-Last but not least is the Cosco Alloy badminton racket.
-It is lightweight and ideal for recreational activities, it makes an excellent racket for beginners who love to practice.
+Last but not least, the Cosco Alloy badminton racket is lightweight and ideal for recreational activities.
+It serves as an excellent choice for beginners who love to practice and enjoy the game.

 Also check out Swami’s take on the Best Badminton Shoes Under 5000 In India